-- The Clearing agent takes all final documents [Bill of lading (BL) or Air Waybill (AWB), the Commercial Invoice (CI), the Packing List (PL), the Combined Certificate of Value and Origin (CCVO), the SONCAP Certificate (SC) and the PAAR] to a Direct Trade Input (DTI) cafe, to data capture information relating to the shipment
+- The Clearing agent takes all final documents to a Direct Trade Input (DTI) cafe, to data capture information relating to the shipment.

 - The clearing agent or vendor gives the Duty Assessment to consignee or whoever is responsible for the cargo to make payment via Customs approved commercial bank

-Consequently, taking the above steps reduces the amount of money spent on clearing goods in every importation business.
-Thus, Vagmon Integrated Services help from ground zero to the delivery of your items to ensure minimal expense.
+Consequently, taking these steps will reduce the amount of money spent on clearing goods in every importation business.
+We help from ground zero to the delivery of your items to ensure minimal expense.